-A friability test was conducted on the tablets using an veego friabilator.
+A friability test was conducted on the tablets using an Veego friabilator.
 Twenty Naproxen sodium matrix mini-tablets were selected from each batch and any loose dust was removed with the help of a soft brush.
 The tablets were initially weighed (W_i) and transferred into friabilator.
 The drum was rotated at 25 rpm for 4 minutes after which the tablets were removed.
 Any loose dust was removed from the tablets as before and the tablets were weighed again (W_f).
-The friability of tablets less than 1% is considered acceptable.
-The percentage friability was then calculated by,
+The friability of tablets less than 1% was considered acceptable20.
+The percentage friability was then calculated by, $\%F = \frac{Wi - Wf}{Wi}X100$

-%F=(Wi-Wf)/Wi X100